webfashionist/StyleGuide/README.md

 This style guide includes conventions and guidelines for several languages.
 The focus lays on merging several guidelines and to simplify them as far as possible.

+A few workarounds/fixes are included too, in case the browser or the programming language doesn't work as the intended.

+Feel free to suggest any updates by creating pull requests or issues.

 ## Table of Content

 - **CSS**